nateforsyth/nateforsyth.github.io/_posts/2020-01-06-sharepoint-automating-page-creation-using-preconfigured-templates.md

 |TestPageTwo|Test Page Two|TRUE|TRUE|Templates/TemplateOne.aspx|
 |TestPageThree|Test Page Three|TRUE|FALSE|Templates/TemplateTwo.aspx|

-Using this dat0a, I will create two pages using my pre-configured TemplateOne.aspx template (one without Comments, the other with, both published) and another unpublished page with Comments enabled using the TemplateTwo.aspx template.
+Using this data, I will create two pages using my pre-configured TemplateOne.aspx template (one without Comments, the other with, both published) and another unpublished page with Comments enabled using the TemplateTwo.aspx template.

 ### Creating the Pages